 As a PEO, Justworks e-files various federal, state, and local states in the aggregate under our EIN.
 Because we file in the aggregate, we must keep our specific filings secure, as they contain information for all of Justworks' customers.
 Still, Justworks customers can access key tax filing information by using our payroll reports.
 This page provides guidance on how administrators can navigate our reporting to obtain information on important tax filings.
-All the below steps should be taken under Company > Reports > Payroll in Justworks.

 Forms 940 and 941